• Skip to primary navigation

 • Ground Beef - I recommend using lean ground beef.
 If your ground hamburger is too fatty, be sure to drain off excess grease.

-• Fresh onion - I prefer a yellow onion in particular, but a sweet onion is a good substitute.
+• Fresh onion - I prefer a yellow onion, but a sweet onion is a good substitute.

 • Milk